KushajveerSingh/personal-website/docs/rust/why_rust.md

     Struct Color { r: u8, g: u8, b: u8 }
     ```

-2. You can borrow a reference to a value, so long as the reference dosen't outlive the value (or equivalenty, its owner).
+2. You can borrow a reference to a value, so long as the reference doesn't outlive the value (or equivalently, its owner).
 Borrowed references are temporary pointers; they allow you to operate on values you don't own.

     Rust restricts the use of references to ensure that they all disappear before the value they refer to is dropped or moved, so references are never dangling pointers.